Help Fully Online Learners Complete Non-Graded Course Work

 Dear Janine: My records indicate that you have been visiting our XXX course shell regularly and keeping up with the content each week.
 You have also completed X practice quizzes.
 This message is simply to recognize the consistent effort that you are putting into the course.
 Keep up the good work!

-Start a “take-home” activity in class.
-Help students get started with an ungraded asynchronous reading, forum discussion, or practice test by starting it together in class as a large group or in pairs.
-Then, once they have seen the resource, and you have explained its value for their learning, invite students to finish on their own during asynchronous class time.
+• Start non-grade readings, forum discussion, or practice test by starting it together in class as a large group or in pairs.
+Then, once they have seen the resource and you have explained its value for their learning, invite students to finish independently during asynchronous class time.

 Slide: Week 4 Agenda